Watch our quick demo video below for feature highlights on EatFresh.org:

 - To better understand the link between lifestyle/diet choices with the prevention of chronic diseases

-If you'd like to integrate EatFresh.org into your program, organization, farmer's market, or health clinic, you can download our flyers, posters, and recipe cards.
+If you'd like to integrate EatFresh.org into your program, organization, farmer's market, or health clinic, you can order or download our flyers, posters, and recipe cards from the EatFresh.org Online Toolkit.
+Promotional print materials are free for California organizations and agencies serving the CalFresh-eligible population.

 Are you a registered dietitian who would like to have an opportunity to share what you know with a larger audience?
 We're looking for guest dietitians to answer questions that users submit on EatFresh.
 Apply to be a guest dietitian now »